pluggdapps/pluggdapps/docs/configuration.rst

 pluggdapps.webadmin
 -------------------

-IHTTPRouter
-    IHTTPRouter plugin.
-Base router plugin for resolving requests to view- callable.
+IHTTPInBound
+    A string of comma seperated value, where each value names a IHTTPInBound plugin.
+Transforms will be applied in specified order.

 language
     Default language to use in content negotiation.
 This can be customized for each view (or resource-variant)

-encoding
-    Default character encoding to use on HTTP response.
-This can be customized for each view (or resource-variant)

-IHTTPCookie
-    Plugin implementing IHTTPCookie interface spec.
-Methods from this plugin will be used to process both request cookies and response cookies.

-IHTTPOutBound
-    A string of comma seperated value, where each value names a IHTTPOutBound plugin.
-Transforms will be applied in specified order.

 IHTTPRequest
     Name of the plugin to encapsulate HTTP request.

+IHTTPResponse
+    Name of the plugin to encapsulate HTTP response.

 IHTTPLiveDebug
     Plugin implementing IHTTPLiveDebug interface spec.
 Will be used to catch application exception and render them on browser.
 Provides browser based debug interface.

-IHTTPResponse
-    Name of the plugin to encapsulate HTTP response.
+IHTTPCookie
+    Plugin implementing IHTTPCookie interface spec.
+Methods from this plugin will be used to process both request cookies and response cookies.

+IHTTPRouter
+    IHTTPRouter plugin.
+Base router plugin for resolving requests to view- callable.

+encoding
+    Default character encoding to use on HTTP response.
+This can be customized for each view (or resource-variant)

 IHTTPSession
     Plugin implementing IHTTPSession interface spec.
 Will be used to handle cookie based user-sessions.

-IHTTPInBound
+IHTTPOutBound
-    A string of comma seperated value, where each value names a IHTTPInBound plugin.
+    A string of comma seperated value, where each value names a IHTTPOutBound plugin.
 Transforms will be applied in specified order.

 pluggdapps.webadminrouter
 -------------------------

-routemapper
-    Route mapper file in asset specification format.
-A python file containing a list of dictionaries, where each dictionary element will be converted to add_view() method-call on the router plugin.

 IHTTPNegotiator
     If configured, will be used to handle server side http negotiation for